drsutphin/NgxMatFacetToolkit/CODEBASE.md

 - `FacetModalComponent` hosts portal content with open/close animation.
 - `FacetDetailsModalComponent` renders the actual facet editor UI.
 - `FacetModalRef` provides `afterClosed()` and `beforeClosed()` observables.

+### Extending the Toolkit
+Common extension points for new facet types:
+- `FacetDataType` enum in `projects/ngx-mat-facet-toolkit/src/lib/models/facet-data-type.model.ts`
+- `FacetDefinition` model for new inputs (filter type, placeholder, options)
+- `FacetDetailsModalComponent` template logic for new controls
+- `FacetDetailsModalComponent` helpers for default values and input parsing
+- `NgxMatFacetToolkitComponent` for display formatting and chip rendering

+When adding a new facet type, update:
+- The modal editor UI and value normalization.
+- Selection serialization in `FacetStorageService` if new value shapes are introduced.
+- Demo data in `projects/demo-application/src/app/data/` to showcase the new behavior.
+  - Tests in `projects/ngx-mat-facet-toolkit/src/lib/ngx-mat-facet-toolkit.component.spec.ts` for outputs.

 ### Models
 Files: `projects/ngx-mat-facet-toolkit/src/lib/models/*`